 What is Employee Engagement?

 Let’s apply this to a quick example.
-A happy or satisfied employee might show up for their shift on time and get all of their work done across that shift with no complaints.
+A happy or satisfied employee might show up for their shift on time and get all of their work done with no complaints.
 No more and no less.
 But if they see that a restaurant down the block is hiring for the same position, with a bump in pay, it wouldn’t be too surprising to see them jump ship.

-Here are four ways you can take your employees from satisfied to engaged, and build a culture of employee engagement that’ll pay off big time.
+Here are four ways you can take your employees from satisfied to engaged, and build a culture of engagement that’ll pay off big time.

 “Reward people for doing the right thing and continue to train them to model great behavior.
 And after a while, people will want to work for you.”